Mike Senica: Racing career

 In 2017, Senica continued his part-time ARCA schedule for Hixson Motorsports.
 Senica announced on May 24 that he would be driving the No. 83 Chevrolet Silverado for Copp Motorsports in the NASCAR Camping World Truck Series at Iowa on June 23.
 He started last and went on to finish in 21st; however, he was parked for being too slow in the race.
 Senica then moved over to Norm Benning Racing where he attempted eleven races, failing to qualify for two and start and parking in the other nine, never making it more than eight laps.
 He attempted six ARCA races for Hixson, finishing 23rd at Daytona, four laps down.
 He then start and parked for three races and was parked during the Chicagoland race for being too slow, similar to the Truck Series.
 After failing to qualify for the Winchester race due to ARCA's minimum speed rule, Senica posted on Twitter to criticize the rule change.

 In March 2018, Senica was running for TJL Motorsports at Martinsville Speedway in the Truck Series when after eight laps, Truck Series competition director David Hoots radioed for Senica to be parked for going too slow.
 Senica disregarded the order and stayed on the track, drawing a black flag, indicating that NASCAR would no longer be scoring his truck.
 A few laps later, he stalled the truck at the backstretch entrance to the garage, causing a caution (that eventually turned into a red flag because of weather conditions that were incoming).
 The incident led to him, team owner Tracy Lowe and crew chief William Guinade being called to the NASCAR hauler after the race was postponed for weather.
 The next morning, Senica called out journalist Chris Knight (who had previously posted tweets critical of Senica because of a concern for the other drivers) on Twitter by alleging that Knight was trying to "boost his ratings" and "abusing" free speech while also asking if Knight had ever driven a stock car.
 Although absent from the NASCAR scene in summer 2018, Senica ran the occasional late model race at Mahoning Speedway, finishing near the rear of the field.

 On January 8, 2019, Senica announced a partial Truck slate with Copp Motorsports in 2019, though this was later denied by team owner DJ Copp.
 It was later revealed that Senica was only eligible to compete at Eldora Speedway.

 In 2022 Senica has been running in the Super Cup Stock Car Series, racing for Ashton Motorsports and teaming up with Rob Jones.
 The pair operates RAM Racing.

-Senica finished 7th in the Super Cup Stock Car Series driver points for the 2022 season.
+Senica finished seventh in the Super Cup Stock Car Series driver points for the 2022 season.

-Mike raced in the Super Cup Series in 2023 where he collected a 9th place in the final driver points.
+Senica raced in the Super Cup Series in 2023 where he collected a ninth place in the final driver points.